vanqard/picotable/README.md

 Not any more!
 Just add picotable to your prototype and add persistence to your models super quick and easy.

+# Basic premise

+Adding persistence to an object can be achieved by:

+1. Adding the provided trait to an object's class
+2. Providing the _columnMap array property to the object's class to link object properties to table columns
+3. Passing an instantiated object to the `Connector->connect()` method to link an object to a database table
+4. Utilising the traits `load()`, `save()` and `delete()` methods to perform CRUD-like operations

 # Installation

 Simply use composer to add picotable to your prototype